 This article is the detailed guide to low-carb desserts – which ingredients to use, where to find them, types of low-carb desserts and, of course, links to recipes.
 Keep reading “Low-carb desserts guide”

-The only part that worked out ok was the icing.
-So I tweaked it a bit and turned it into a quick mousse recipe.
-This is the ideal way to use up any leftover pumpkin puree – takes about 5 minutes to whip up the mousse, and you can keep it in the fridge.
+Do you have lots of pumpkin leftover after Halloween?
+This is the ideal way to use it up – takes about 5 minutes to whip up the mousse, and you can keep it in the fridge.
 (I should know, as I have pulverised three gigantic pumpkins into puree over the last two weeks, and had to come up with ways to utilise almost a bucketful of puree).